jeff-wise/haskell-starter-kit-blog/README.md

 a good argument as to why they were better.
-I wasn't aware at the time, but I was searching for some sort of underlying mathematical logic or structure, some set of consistent principles that I could use to reason about how to bulild good software, but I couldn't find it.
+I wasn't aware at the time, but I was searching for some sort of underlying mathematical logic or structure, some set of consistent principles that I could use to reason about how to bulild good software, but I couldn't find them.

 I realized that a lot of software development is done in a manner that appeals to our intuition.
 It creates structures and processes that are